herrera-ignacio/cybersecurity-handbook/glossary/mime-types/README.md

 Each type has its own set of possible subtypes, and a MIME type always has both a type and a subtype.

-An __optional parameter__ can be added ot provide additonal details:
+An __optional parameters__ can be added ot provide additonal details, as an _ordered map_ whose keys and values are ASCII strings:

 ```
 type/subtype;parameter=value